ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 Users and passwords for the automated operations in the console must not be changed because the console operations that depend on those credentials might fail.

-## Service-specific user accounts
+## What are service-specific user accounts?
 {: #vcenter_chg_impact-service-usr-account}
 {: faq}

 Each service creates an internal user account in VMware vCenter Server®.
-This account is necessary so that management operations that are associated to a service can connect to vCenter Server to perform the operations on the service.
+This account is necessary so that management operations that are associated to a service can connect to vCenter Server to complete the operations on the service.

 To prevent outages and connection problems, if you change the user ID, password, or password expiration settings for this user account, ensure that you also update the information in the associated service.
 {: important}

 The user ID for this account is in the format `service_name-truncated_service_uuid@test.local` or `service_name-truncated_service_uuid@example-domain.local`.
-For example, the user ID that the Veeam® service uses to connect to vCenter Server to perform scheduled backups is `Veeam-Veeam_uuid@test.local`.
+For example, the user ID that the Veeam® service uses to connect to vCenter Server to complete scheduled backups is `Veeam-Veeam_uuid@test.local`.

 The `service_name` value together with the `service_uuid` value are truncated to 20 characters.
 {: note}

-## VMware resources for instances V1.9 and later
+## How to rename VMware resources for instances V1.9 and later?
 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.9-and-later}
 {: faq}